 - Where it is likely the value of the company will increase over time.

 - there are family members (or possibly key employees) working in the business that deserve to have an equity interest.

 - If the freezor thinks they might want to share in the future growth of the company, that person (or his or her spouse) could be included as a beneficiary of a discretionary trust.

 - If someone has already completed a freeze and the value of the company has dropped since the original freeze, they might consider a “refreeze”.
-This would allow for the issue of new preference shares at a lower freeze value and consequently a lower tax liability arising from a on death.
+This would allow for the issue of new preference shares at a lower freeze value and consequently a lower tax liability arising from a deemed disposition on death.

 - If the shareholder is planning to take advantage of an insurance strategy to reduce the tax liability on the freeze shares at death, the age and health of the shareholder might need to be considered when determining a good time to freeze.

 When it might NOT be a good time to undertake a freeze:

 - If the shareholder is still young and not in a position to reasonably anticipate costs and liabilities that might still arise in the future.